magdalenakrol/Writing-portfolio/README.md

 8. The Bulette Hunt - Baldur's Gate 3 story

-  It's a short story inspired by quite a predicament I once found myself in during my playthrough.
+  This is a short story inspired by quite a predicament I once found myself in during one of my playthroughs.

 Thank you for reading and enjoy!